 Default | Tag indicating default XXX object used when spot is activated |

-To allow linking object sets to business objects of a particular class, there should be appropriate record in the HDocLinkTables
+To allow linking object sets to business objects of a particular class, there should be appropriate record in the HDocLinkTables table with

-text in Link_Type_ID field as shown above.
+OS text in Link_Type_ID field as shown above.

-Each link table for OS link (suggested name: XXX_OSet_Link
+Each link table for OS link (suggested name: XXX_OSet_Link where XXX is object class name) should have the following structure:

 Field name | Description |